john-tornblom/Sudoku_Solver/README.md

 ./obj/main < examples/world_hardest_sudoku.csv

 ## High-Level Requirements
-The Sudoku_Solver shall load an (incomplete) 9x9 sudoku instance from STDIN, solve the sudoku problem, and finally emit the solved instance to STDOUT.
+The Sudoku_Solver shall load an (incomplete) 9x9 Sudoku instance from STDIN, solve the Sudoku problem, and finally emit the solved instance to STDOUT.
 When there is no infeasible solution available, the program shall terminate with an error code.